siraben/zkeme80/docs/ui-demos.md

-The recorder checks RAM snapshots to confirm fixture initialization, object pagination, source loading, actual execution of `GREET`, resumed task progress, and page/service navigation.
+The recorder checks RAM snapshots to confirm fixture initialization, object pagination, source loading, actual execution of `GREET`, resumed task progress, no progress during a separate paused interval, and page/service navigation.
+Injection follows the resident boot chain, so modules appended after the workbench still initialize before the fixture runs.
 Original recordings, input macros, screenshots, RAM snapshots, and timing/size metadata remain under `--output`.
 By default, the scaled GIFs and cover image are written to `docs/`; use `--assets` to choose another destination.